yuriyvnv/WAVe/README.md

 This repository contains the implementation and experiments for learning aligned embeddings between speech audio and text transcripts using word-level alignment mechanisms.

+## Supplementary Materials

+The following supplementary materials referenced in the paper are available in this repository:

+- **Corruption_Strategies.pdf**: Details the corruption strategies used for training WAVe model
+- **synthetic_data_generation_prompts.pdf**: Describes the prompts and methodology for generating synthetic training data
+- **WAVe_Configurations_training.pdf**: Configuration details for WAVe model training
+- **Whisper_Finetuning_config.pdf**: Configuration specifications for Whisper model fine-tuning

 ## Repository Structure

 This repository is organized into several main directories, each containing specific components of our research: